Post Anaesthetic Care Unit (PACU)

 Useful information

-You will arrive at the PACU after your operation and post-operative recovery time, handed over by a theatre practitioner.
+You will arrive at the Post Anaesthetic Care Unit (PACU) after your operation and post-operative recovery time.
 You will be greeted by one of our enhanced recovery nurses and you will have monitoring attached by the PACU nurse, to record your observations.

-Sometimes further monitoring may be necessary, but this will usually be explained by the anaesthetist prior to the operation or otherwise by the PACU practitioner.
-You will be monitored continuously whilst in PACU and the nurse will address any pain or sickness if you experience these symptoms.
+Sometimes further monitoring may be necessary, but this will usually be explained by the anaesthetist prior to the operation or otherwise it will be explained by the PACU team You will be monitored continuously whilst in PACU and the nurse will provide treatment for any pain or sickness if you experience these symptoms.

 Contact Us